MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/overview.md

 ms.collection: Ent_O365
 ms.custom: Office_Insider
 recommendations: false
-description: "Provides an overview of the Office Insider Program for Business"
+description: "Provides an overview of the Microsoft 365 Insider Program for Business"
 ---

-# Office Insider Program for Business
+# Microsoft 365 Insider Program for Business

-The Office Insider Program for Business offers organizations an opportunity to evaluate new Office subscription features before general release.
+The Microsoft 365 Insider Program for Business offers organizations an opportunity to evaluate new Office subscription features before general release.
 By providing feedback to Microsoft on these features, you and others in your organization can help shape Office to best meet your business needs.

 ## Benefits to your organization

-Participating in the Office Insider program can provide your organization with the following benefits:
+Participating in the Microsoft 365 Insider program can provide your organization with the following benefits:

 - **Accelerate deployment:** Validate Office releases prior to deploying them broadly and ensure that applications will continue to work successfully with the current version of Office.​